RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 Creating a record in the Taxon Form essentially creates the name as a nomenclatural element and does not include any taxonomic status for the name.
 Creating relationships between names with synonymy where you are building a taxonomic structure is done in the Taxon Tree.

+The taxon form can be opened from the Data Entry button on the main menu, from within the Collection Object form and from within the Taxon tree.
+The two most common routes will be from within the Collection Object form and from the Taxon tree so these are covered below.

 ## To create a new Taxon record from the Collection Object form.